 The expense review process comprises these five steps:

-Please see the Submitting Expenses page for more details about which expenses are submitted.
+Please see the Submitting Expenses page for more details about how to submit expenses.

-If documentation is missing, or if any of the expenses appear to be non-compliant, the Office may send a request for information to the claimant via the Office Manager for that minister’s office.
-The Office will ask for clarification and request repayment, if necessary.
+If any of the expenses are missing documentation, explanations or appear to be non-compliant, the Office may send a request for information to the relevant Expenses Officer seeking clarification.

-Once the Commissioner has provided the results of the review, the Treasury Board Secretariat or Speaker of the Legislative Assembly, is responsible for publicly posting the expenses online, as set out in Section 15 of the Cabinet Ministers’ and Opposition Leaders’ Expense Review and Accountability Act, 2002.
+Once the Commissioner has provided the results of the review to an Expenses Officer, the agency is responsible for publicly posting the expenses online, as set out in Section 4.2 of the Travel, Meals and Hospitality Expenses Directive.